 That’s why it is a good idea to have regular termite inspections by knowledgeable professionals.

 These inspections will keep you vigilant against the dangers of termite-infestations, and a professional termite inspector can point out any trouble areas that you may have missed.

 Now that you know the steps you can take to prepare yourself for termite season, you can rest a little easier.

 Dugas offers annual termite inspections to help keep you from suffering the devastating effects of an infestation.

-Don’t wait until it becomes a serious problem, call Dugas today to schedule your inspection
+Don’t wait until it becomes a serious problem, contact Dugas today to schedule your inspection.

 Here’s What You Need to Do Now to Prevent Louisiana Termites Later in Louisiana